 Is the design you are looking at responsive?
-Test the responsiveness of a design on a laptop or desktop computer with a mouse by pulling in one side of the brwoser window.
+Test the responsiveness of a design on a laptop or desktop computer with a mouse by pulling in one side of the browser window.
 If the design is responsive, you will see the material shrinking and reordering itself to fit the smaller window.